Welcome to the A+ Scholarship Program.

 - You have a documented disability and a Reduced Courseload Accommodation on file with Disability Support Services (DSS).
 For assistance with accommodations, email DisabilityServices@otc.edu.

-- A+ requires enrollment in a minimum of 6 credit hours for ADA students.
+- A+ requires enrollment in a minimum of 6 credit hours for ADA students in fall or spring; 3 hours in summer.

 - You plan to graduate at the end of the semester and have applied for graduation with the Registrar’s Office.

-- You have been accepted in an Allied Health program and the hours required for a given term are limited to less than full-time enrollment.
+- You have been accepted in a Health Sciences program and the hours required for a given semester are limited to less than full-time enrollment.

 - You have a documented disability and a Reduced Courseload Accommodation on file with Disability Support Services (DSS).
 For assistance with accommodations, email DisabilityServices@otc.edu.